DEGREES IN Spanish Transfer Pathway

 Ready to Take the Next Step?

-Are you ready to learn more about this program and being a student at SCTCC?
-Contact our instructors directly or join us for an info session to meet with instructors and Admissions representatives to get started.
+Are you ready to learn more about the Spanish Transfer Pathway program and being a student at SCTCC?
+Visit SCTCC for a tour or an information session.

 - Call us at 320-308-5089